Vermont Supreme Court

 The Vermont Supreme Court is the highest judicial authority of the U.S. state of Vermont.
 Unlike most other states, the Vermont Supreme Court hears appeals directly from the trial courts, as Vermont has no intermediate appeals court.

-The Court consists of a chief justice and four associate justices; the Court mostly hears appeals of cases that have been decided by other courts.
-The Supreme Court justices are appointed by the Governor of Vermont with confirmation by the Vermont Senate.
+The court consists of a chief justice and four associate justices; the court mostly hears appeals of cases that have been decided by other courts.
+The justices are appointed by the governor of Vermont with confirmation by the Vermont Senate.
 When a judicial vacancy occurs, the judicial nominating board submits to the governor the names of as many persons as it deems qualified for appointment.
-All Supreme Court justices come up for retention at the same time every six years.
-The next retention date is March 31, 2023.
+All justices come up for retention at the same time every six years.
+The next retention date is March 31, 2029.
 The Joint Committee on Judicial Retention reviews a justice's performance during the previous term and recommends to the Vermont General Assembly whether the justice should be retained.
-The committee consists of four House members appointed by the Speaker of the House and four Senate members appointed by the Committee on Committees.
+The committee consists of four House members appointed by the speaker of the House and four Senate members appointed by the Committee on Committees.
 After open debate and discussion, the General Assembly votes by secret ballot, with a majority having to vote against reappointment for a justice to be denied another term.

-In addition to the retention process, any Vermont judge may be removed at any time in one of two ways: (1) Judges may be impeached by a two-thirds vote of the General Assembly and convicted by a two-thirds vote of the Senate, and (2) a Judicial Conduct Board investigates complaints of judicial misconduct or disability and recommends any necessary action to the Supreme Court.
+In addition to the retention process, any Vermont judge may be removed at any time in one of two ways: (1) judges may be impeached by a two-thirds vote of the General Assembly and convicted by a two-thirds vote of the Senate, and (2) a Judicial Conduct Board investigates complaints of judicial misconduct or disability and recommends any necessary action to the Supreme Court.
 Members of the Judiciary of Vermont must retire at the age of 90.

 The current chief justice is Paul L. Reiber.
-Reiber was appointed Associate Justice in October 2003 by Gov. Jim Douglas and then sworn in as the Chief Justice of the Court on December 17, 2004.
+Reiber was appointed as an associate justice in October 2003 by Jim Douglas and then sworn in as the chief justice of the court on December 17, 2004.

 The Vermont Supreme Court has overall administrative control of the court system and makes administrative and procedural rules for all courts.